ronisbr/PrettyTables.jl/docs/src/man/html_backend.md

 - `standalone::Bool`: If `true`, then a complete HTML page will be generated.
     Otherwise, only the content between the tags `<table>` and `</table>` will be printed (with the tags included). (**Default** = `false`)
+- `vcrop_mode::Symbol`: This variable defines the vertical crop behavior.
+If it is `:bottom`, then the data, if required, will be cropped in the bottom.
+On the other hand, if it is `:middle`, then the data will be cropped in the middle if necessary. (**Default** = `:bottom`)
 - `tf::HTMLTableFormat`: An instance of the structure [`HTMLTableFormat`](@ref)
     that defines the general format of the HTML table.